dirkraft/getprofile/README.md

     for f in ~/.dirkraftrc/sources/*; do source $f; done

-Then on each machine I add to whatever .bash_* that makes sense
+Then on each machine's .bashrc/.bash_profile I include the sources that makes sense, e.g.

     . ~/.dirkraftrc/source_all.sh

-If certain scripts can't be sourced on a machine, I'm still able to take advantage of `getprofile sync` and selectively source whichever scripts I like.
+    . ~/.dirkraftrc/source_osx.sh

 ### Future ideas